-Kortnee and Karras decided to elope in a small intimate backyard micro-wedding with only their parents after their original destination wedding in Miami due to COVID.
+Kortnee and Karras decided to elope in a small intimate backyard micro-wedding with only their parents after their original destination wedding in Miami was cancelled due to COVID.
 The rest of their loved ones joined in the ceremony via Zoom!

 “When COVID hit, our plans drastically changed for the better in my eyes,” shares Kortnee.
 “We were able to have an intimate elopement that focused on details I never thought I would pay attention too.
 We decided to have just our parents present and all of our other guests present via Zoom.
 We had so many people telling us they felt the love through the screen and even had people telling us they teared up during intimate moments of our wedding.
 Hearing that just made it feel so much more special.”